michalhercik/RecSIS/docs/dev-guide.md

 ![Package diagram](packages.svg)

-Other services are much simpler and you should be able to understand them pretty quickly just by reading the code if needed.
+Other services are much simpler and if needed you should be able to understand them pretty quickly just by reading the code.
 Before diving into implementing new features you should get even deeper understanding by reading at least some of the package implementations.
 We suggest you to start in the main file and then continue in any of the packages implementing page handlers (e.g. coursedetail, courses, ...).

 Happy developing!